-- As stated earlier, both the accused persons Benjamin Sarmento and Romeiro Tilman pleaded guilty to certain charges set forth in the indictment against them.
+- As stated earlier, the accused João Sarmento pleaded guilty to certain charges set forth in the indictment against him.
 In accordance with section 29A.1 U.R.
 2001/25 the Special Panel sought to verify the validity of guilty plea.
-To this end, the Panel asked the accused Benjamin Sarmento: - a) If he understood the nature and the consequences of the admission of guilt; - b) If his guilty plea was voluntarily made, if he did it freely and knowingly without pressure, or promises; - c) If his guilty plea was unequivocal, i.e. if he was aware that the said plea could not be refuted by any line of defense; - d) If he had consulted with his legal representative regarding his guilty plea. - 29 The same procedures were following for his co- accused Romeiro Tilman. - 30 Both accused Benjamin Sarmento and Romeiro Tilman replied in the affirmative to all these questions.
-They further admitted in order to support their guilty plea all the facts of the case as contained in the indictment and in the materials that were submitted to the Court.
-The Special panel accepted the plea of guilty of both accused persons.
-Furthermore, it was found that all the essential facts required to prove those crimes to which the admission of guilty
+To this end, the Panel asked the accused João Sarmento: - a) If he understood the nature and the consequences of the admission of guilt; - b) If his guilty plea was voluntarily made, if he did it freely and knowingly without pressure, or promises; - c) If his guilty plea was unequivocal, i.e. if he was aware that the said plea could not be refuted by any line of defense; - d) If he had consulted with his legal representative regarding his guilty plea. - The accused João Sarmento replied in the affirmative to all these questions.
+He further admitted in order to support their guilty plea all the facts of the case as contained in the indictment and in the materials that were submitted to the Court.
+The Special panel accepted the plea of guilty of the accused.

-- relates had been established as required by Section 29A.2 of regulation 2000/30. - The accused Benjamin Sarmento was convicted for the murders of Carlito de Araujo aka Maulito, Luis Boco Siri and Agapito de Araujo, the murder of Afonso da Costa, and the murder of Lorenço Tilman as Crimes Against Humanity, according to Section 5.1(a) U.R.
-2000/15; and for the Deportation or Forcible Transfer of the population from Same Sub District, in particular from Grotu Lau Village, Orema, Datina, Leubrema, Trilolo and other neighbouring villages as Crimes Against Humanity, according to Section 5.1(d) UNTAET Regulation 2000/15; - The Accused Romeiro Tilman was convicted for the murders of Armindo da Costa (Armindo Tilman) and Carlito da Costa (Alberto Ximenes) as Crimes Against Humanity, contrary to Section 5.1(a) U.R.
-2000/15; and for the Deportation or Forcible Transfer of the population from Same Sub District, in particular from Grotu Lau Village, Orema, Datina, Leubrema, Trilolo and other neighbouring villages as Crimes Against Humanity, contrary to Section 5.1(d) UNTAET Regulation 2000/15;
+Furthermore, it was found that all the essential facts required to prove those crimes to which the admission of guilty relates had been established as required by Section 29A.2 of regulation 2000/30.

+The accused João Sarmento was convicted for the murders of Luis Boco Siri and Agapito de Araujo, the murder of Lorenço Tilman as Crimes Against Humanity, according to Section 5.1(a) U.R.
+2000/15; and for the Deportation and Forcible Transfer of the population from Same Sub District, in particular from Grotu Lau Village, Orema, Datina, Leubrema, Trilolo and other neighbouring villages as Crimes Against Humanity, according to Section 5.1(d) UNTAET Regulation 2000/15.